 - 211 (to find your local crisis center).

 IMPORTANT things to remember before making contact:

 - Make sure you are using a safe device;

 - You should have the option of remaining anonymous when you make contact;

-- Many hotlines have an option to text or chat if this is more comfortable for you; and
+- Many hotlines have the option to text or chat if this is more comfortable for you; and

-- When leaving a voicemail make sure to state if your callback number is safe.
+- When leaving a voicemail, state if your callback number is safe.